pwaycuilis/simulator_old/README.md

 cycle-by-cycle ARM instruction simulator

 loads and executes binary ARM file.
-Produces disassembled program code and produces cyucle-by-cycle simulation showing the processor state at each cycle.
+Produces disassembled program code and produces cycle-by-cycle simulation showing the processor state at each cycle.
 The processor state includes the contents of registers, buffers, cache, and data memory at each cycle.

 **currently known issues